 How long are gums sore after dentures?

-In general, gums are sore for two to four weeks after you initially get dentures.
 It is common to experience some minor discomfort and gum tenderness.
+Like a new pair of shoes, it takes some time to “break in” a new appliance and toughen the gum tissue the denture rests on.
 Please remember to be patient as your gums take time to adjust.